 - Before the unit is used, it must be installed and connected according to the installation instructions provided in this manual. - Remove all packaging material and protective vinyl covering from the unit before it is used.
 These items are flammable and can lead to a fire. - Do not store or use gasoline or other flammable vapors and liquids in the vicinity of the unit.
 Do not store combustible or explosive items and substances such as aerosol cans in or around the vicinity of the unit. - Do not place objects on or around the exhaust vents of the unit.
 This can cause overheating which may lead to a fire or explosion.
-Objects may also fall when opening and closing doors which may lead to serious injury. - Do not climb, stand, or hang on the shelves, doors or drawers of the unit.
-This can damage the unit and lead to serious injury. - Do not touch the freezer interior if your hands are wet or damp.
-This may lead to freezer burn or cause your skin to stick to the cold surface. - If you suspect a refrigerant leak or a compromised refrigeration system, disconnect the unit, and contact Everest Refrigeration immediately. - When disposing the unit, remove all doors and shelves to avoid any risk of injury or entrapment.
-Ensure that the refrigerant in the condensing unit is properly disposed of by a qualified refrigeration technician according to governmental codes, requirements and regulations.
+Objects may also fall when opening and closing doors which may lead to serious injury. - Do not place any weight on top of the unit nor use it as a stand.
+This can damage the unit's structural integrity. - If you suspect a refrigerant leak or a compromised refrigeration system, disconnect the unit, and contact Everest Refrigeration immediately. - When disposing the unit, remove all doors and trays to avoid any risk of injury or entrapment.
+Ensure that the refrigerant in the condensing unit is properly disposed of by a qualified refrigeration technician according to governmental codes, requirements, and regulations.